influxdata/kapacitor/BLOB_STORE_DESIGN.md

 The blob store is a mechanism to store arbitrary data in Kapacitor.
 The data stored is immutable and opaque to Kapacitor.

-Data is stored as blobs.
+Data is stored as blobs where each blob has a unique ID.
-A naming system is used to refer various blobs within the store.
+A tagging system is used to refer various blobs within the store.
+A blob may be tagged with a given name.
+A blob may be retrieved by its ID or a tag name.
+When retrieving a blob via a tag name, the most recently associated blob is returned for that tag.
+Tags may be updated, meaning they can be modified to point at a different blob.
-Names can be modified and the history of a name/blob associations are recorded.
+The history of a tag to blob associations are preserved.

-There are no specific limits on the size of a blob, and blobs can be streamed via chunks in and out of the store.
+There are no specific limits on the size of a blob, and blobs can be streamed in and out of the store.

 ## Uses